cq615/chenqin/_pages/about.md

 ------
 I am looking for highly motivated PhD students to work on machine learning for medical image computing at Imperial College London.
 Prospective students will have a good first degree in Computer Science, Electrical Engineering, Automation or other engineering-related disciplines.
 Please feel free to drop me an email if you are interested.

-(Closed) I am looking for two research assistants/associates on machine learning in medical imaging.
+I am looking for a PhD student working on multimodal representation learning in biological data.
 For details, please check the [Vacancies page](https://cq615.github.io/vacancies/).

 News
 ------